OpenMDAO/OpenMDAO-Framework/docs/arch-doc/api.rst

 ::

-    class IDriver (Interface):
+    class IDriver (IComponent):
-        """Executes a Workflow until certain criteria are met."""

-        workflow = Attribute('the object that orders execution of components that are driven by this driver')
+        """Executes a Workflow until certain criteria are met.
+Just a marker interface for now, its list of members is the same as IComponent, but an IDriver is allowed to do some things that an IComponent is not, e.g., introduce circular dependencies in a dataflow graph."""

 -------